kevinlondon/kevinlondon.github.io/_posts/2016-09-20-devops-from-scratch-pt-2.md

 Make sure the dropdown in the top right says "N. Virginia".
 If not, select it and switch to N. Virginia (a.k.a.
 US-East-1 in Amazon parlance).

-Let's create a new Cloud server.
+Let's create a new server.
 Amazon generally refers to individual servers as instances, so we'll use that terminology too.

 Select "EC2" from the list of services.